dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 This macro works fine, but you can copy a range more efficiently than this.
 You

-can produce the same result with the following one-line macro, which doesn’t
+can produce the same result with the following one-line macro, which doesn't

-select any cells (and also doesn’t require setting CutCopyMode to False):
+select any cells (and also doesn't require setting CutCopyMode to False):

 Sub CopyRange2()